Philippine Science High School System: Intercampus transfer

 Scholars of the system may travel to other campuses of the system.
 Intercampus transfer will only be allowed to incoming Grade 8, 9, or 10 students from a PSHSS campus and approval depends on the slots available in the desired campus to be transferred to.
 The transferring student must meet certain requirements in order to be considered eligible to transfer.

+Requirements for Admission, Criteria, and Evaluation

+For three school years, due to the COVID-19 pandemic, aspiring students for Batches 2027 to 2029 (Note: Batch X is the group of students that will graduate in year X. In this case, Batches 2027, 2028, and 2029 will graduate in those respective years.) made use of the RACE system for admissions, which replaced the NCE during this time period.
+RACE had a two-step system wherein applicants would first be filtered by their mathematics and science grades during the elementary years.
+Following which, they would submit a written essay on a given prompt.